 Providence Eye's Laser Suite

 At Providence Eye, we always invest in proven leading-edge technology.
 Mapping your cornea is a critical step in determining if you are an ideal LASIK candidate.
 We utilize several of the most advanced corneal mapping systems including the Pentacam® system and the Wavelight® Topolyzer VARIO Diagnostic Device.
-Each person’s eye processes light differently and has different curvature; the mapping is unique to each patient and will help Dr. Mozayeni personalize your treatment, assuring predictable optimal results.
+Each person’s eye processes light differently and has different curvature; the mapping is unique to each patient and will enable Dr. Mozayeni and Dr. Nunnery personalize your treatment, assuring predictable optimal results.

 Creating the corneal flap is the first step of LASIK surgery.
 Utilizing a laser rather than a microkeratome (blade) is truly paramount to producing optimal long-term results.
-Although it is industry standard to make the flap with a laser as opposed to a blade, there are practices in the Charlotte region still utilizing a blade.
-Dr. Mozayeni creates the corneal flap using the WaveLight FS200 Laser.
+Although it is industry standard to make the flap with a laser as opposed to a blade, there are practices in The Carolinas still utilizing a blade.
+Dr. Mozayeni and Dr. Nunnery creates the corneal flap using the WaveLight FS200 Laser.
 Its arrival to the U.S. LASIK industry in October 2010 brought us the most significant technology upgrade in ten years!

 All-laser, blade-free LASIK has proven itself to be safer, more precise, and more predictable since it was introduced in 2002.
 Millions of procedures have been performed worldwide using this LASIK technology.
 All-laser, blade-free LASIK is now accepted as the safest and most accurate method for vision correction.
 Blade-free LASIK is now the standard of care.